jarviscanada/jarvis_data_eng_BrandonDicicco/linux_sql/README.md

 ```

 # Implementation
-The basis of this project are the bash scripts.
-These scripts are located on host machines, and are run
+The basis of this project is the bash scripts.
+These scripts run on the host machines to collect hardware data and are detailed in the "Scripts" section.
-in order to collect data from that machine.
-The details of the scripts can be found in the "Scripts" section.
 To help with the collection of this data, a Docker PostgreSQL container is created on one machine.
-All
-the data is fed into that container and stored into the PSQL database.
-The usefulness of this data, and what
-exactly it entails is detailed further on.
+All of the data is fed into that container and stored in the PSQL database.
+The usefulness of this data and what exactly it entails is detailed further on.

 ## Architecture
 ![Image of Linux Architexture](./assets/architecture.png)